LBB2005/green.games/README.md

-# Green Games - Flexible Gaming Platform
+# Green.Games - Flexible Gaming Platform

 A flexible, scalable web-based gaming platform focused on environmental education and entertainment.

 ## 🎮 Project Overview

-Green Games is a modern web platform designed to host educational games about environmental protection, sustainability, and climate awareness.
+Green.Games is a modern web platform designed to host educational games about environmental protection, sustainability, and climate awareness.
 The platform features a flexible architecture that makes it easy to add new games dynamically.

 ## 📁 Project Structure